Terms of Service

 1. The Agreement

-1.2 The Terms of Service will remain in full force and effect until the service/services have been delivered.
+1.2 The Terms of Service will remain in force and effect until the service/services have been delivered.

 1.5 The agreement relates to works quoted for and secured via payment.
 Any further work required will be evaluated and priced separately.